jonarranzATscl/SCL_SMBSummit19_HACKATON/README.md

 ## Chatbox Integration - Send alert messages via Telegram and interact with a Telegram Bot

-Same as the B1 Backend, we wanted to send a Telegram message to a certain user after the alert condition was met.
+Same as the B1 Backend, we wanted to send a Telegram message to a certain user after the alert condition was fulfilled.
 Also, we made the world's simplest AI for answering users interacting with the bot when they asked for sensor temperature.

 All of this is implemented in the last Node-RED subflow: Telegram